streetturtle/awesome-wm-widgets/weather-widget/README.md

  - current weather, including humidity, wind speed, UV index
  - hourly forecast for the next 24 hours
  - daily forecast for the next five days

+Note: this widget is compatible with Awesome v4.3+, as it is using [awful.popup](https://awesomewm.org/doc/api/classes/awful.popup.html)

 ## Customization